 Idea #7: Engage with management and facilitate communication

-Oftentimes, management doesn’t participate in team-building activities.
+Oftentimes, management doesn’t participate in team-building activities or promotes solutions for teamwork.
 If your management, or anyone for that matter, is not joining or is not enthusiastic about team activities and remote calls, the logical step to take is to ask yourself why.